DataDog/gitlab-integration-setup/README.md

 ## Introduction

+**NOTE:** Datadog's GitLab integration is currently in a closed preview, to request access for your organization please reach out to [Datadog Support](https://www.datadoghq.com/support/)

 This document will guide you through the different elements of configuration to integrate your Datadog account with your GitLab instance or account.

 This integration requires configuring: